Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 Application 4 completes the computational evaluation of IKERUSIKI Theory.

 Together, Applications 1–4 demonstrate the applicability, scalability, optimization, and reproducibility of the completed mathematical framework.

+---

+# 6. Discussion

+## 6.1 Interpretation of the Framework

+IKERUSIKI Theory represents integers through structural information derived from Boundary Coordinates rather than solely by their numerical values.

+The completed framework demonstrates that modular boundary information provides a consistent structural representation across multiple radix systems.

+This interpretation differs from conventional computational approaches, which primarily operate on numerical magnitude.

+---

+## 6.2 Computational Characteristics

+The computational experiments demonstrated that the mathematical framework remains unchanged across all verification stages and applications.

+Implementation-level optimization improved execution efficiency while preserving identical reconstruction results.

+The experimental observations therefore separate mathematical structure from implementation strategy.

+---

+## 6.3 Scope and Limitations

+The present study establishes a computational framework for structural reconstruction based on Boundary Coordinates.

+The current applications include RSA-oriented composite integers and randomly generated large integers up to 4096 bits.

+Further investigation is required to evaluate broader computational domains and additional mathematical applications.

+---

+## 6.4 Future Work

+Future work includes

+- larger computational experiments,
+- additional optimization techniques,
+- independent external verification,
+- publication with DOI,
+- and further investigation of structural representations derived from Boundary Coordinates.